 Posting entries to ledger accounts

 - A ledger is an e-book that carries accounts.
-All economic descriptions related to the company’s currency function are derived solely from accounts.
-This ledger is therefore recognized as the dominant
+The accounts should be the sole source for all economic descriptions related to the company’s currency function.
+This ledger is recognized as the dominant.

 - A ledger is a set of charts of accounts.

 - Aggregate balance sheet including assets, receivables, liabilities, shareholders, liabilities, stocks, income, taxes, expenses, profits, losses, funds, loans, bonds, stocks, salaries, wages, etc. divided into multiple outstanding funds.
 Accounting ledger.